 Ant XL is a tool included in Ant Text which you can use to send news and/or event emails to your clients, from your own email address.
 This is also known as sending bulk emails or campaigns.

-With Ant XL you can send personalized emails to your clients, based on data in an Excel spreadsheet, from your own email account.
+With Ant XL you can send personalized emails to your clients, based on data in a Microsoft Excel spreadsheet, from your own email account.

-This guide assumes that you are familiar with Ant Text, and that you have mastered the art of creating your own Ant Text templates (check out this section and go to “How do I create my own templates?”)
+This guide assumes that you are familiar with Ant Text, and that you have mastered the art of creating your own Ant Text templates.
+Check out this section and check out the video “Create Email Templates”.

-Before you can use Ant XL with your Ant Text Template, you will need to have an Excel Sheet (*.xlsx) which contains the email addresses that you wish to send to, as well as any additional data that you might want to include in your personalized emails.
+Before you can use Ant XL with your Ant Text Template, you will need to have a Microsoft Excel sheet (*.xlsx) which contains the email addresses that you wish to send to.
+It also contains additional data that you might want to include in your personalized emails.
 You can, for example, export data from your CRM, ERP, HR, LinkedIn, Facebook etc. with your right target group.